kenta-s/gmail-draft/README.md

 # Gmail::Draft

 GmailDraft helps you create Gmail drafts more easily by using Ruby.
-It let you avoid implementing a complicated coding on handling Gmail API to do so.
+It lets you avoid implementing a complicated coding on handling Gmail API to do so.

 ## Preparation